Technical debt retirement: where is the technical debt?

 Exogenous technical debt can arise from activities or decisions that take place entirely within the enterprise.

-As often happens, price constraints for the low-cost device led to innovations.
-Those innovations could produce considerable savings in manufacturing costs if used all across the line.
-In effect, the designs of the previously developed higher-end models have incurred exogenous technical debt.
-The debt is exogenous because the activity that led to debt formation wasn’t performed on the assets that carry the debt.
-The debt is real, even though the activity that led to debt formation occurred within the enterprise.
-This kind of exogenous technical debt is asset-exogenous.
-Exogenous technical debt of the kind that results from activity beyond the enterprise is enterprise-exogenous.
+For example, consider a line of mobile devices developed and marketed by AMUFC (A Made-Up Fictitious Corporation).
+Until this past year, AMUFC has been developing ever more capable devices, thereby extending its line of offerings at the high end—the more expensive and capable members of the line.
+But this past quarter, AMUFC developed a low-end member of the line, and as often happens, price constraints led to innovations that could produce considerable savings in manufacturing costs if those innovations were applied to all members of the line.
+In effect, then, the designs of the previously developed models in this line of devices have incurred exogenous technical debt.
+The debt is exogenous because the activity that led to debt formation was not performed on the assets that now carry the debt, even though the activity that led to debt formation occurred within the enterprise.
+This kind of exogenous technical debt might be termed asset-exogenous.
+Exogenous technical debt of the kind that’s incurred by activity beyond the enterprise might be termed enterprise-exogenous.

 Exogeneity versus endogeneity